digital-work-lab/open-source-project/slides/05-python_3.md

 - A `Colrev` plugin **is** a standard Python package.
 - The functions you write (like data cleaning or formatting) are the core logic of a plugin.
-- By learning this, you've learned the most important skill for extending existing tools like `Colrev`.
+- By learning this, you've acquired the most important skill for extending existing tools like `Colrev`.